Conscious Integrity: What It Is, and How to Build It

 I’m sure you know folks who have a strong sense of integrity.
 They feel sturdy, reliable, and trustworthy.
 They show up on time and do what they say they’ll do.
-They feel whole, like they know themself.

 The good news is you can use practices to consciously cultivate integrity.